Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/05 Our Response_DAO Index.md

 Through an open data/access approach, we can provide transparency on how the DAO Index is developed and how DAOs are assessed with the DAO Index questionnaire.

 ### Participatory Design (or Co-design)
-Through a particiaptory design approach, we can encourage and collate ideas and other feedback from members of academia, industry, and the public on the DAO Index principles, and how they are operationalized through the questionnaire.
+Through a participatory design approach, we can encourage and collate ideas and other feedback from members of academia, industry, and the public on the DAO Index principles, and how they are operationalized through the questionnaire.
 ### conformant with other design thinking frameworks

+We expect the principles to generally map to other design thinking frameworks on DAOs.

+For example, the table below shows how the principles, operationalized through the questionnaire, map to Kelsie Nabben's [Dao Design Patterns](https://kelsienabben.substack.com/p/dao-design-patterns).

+[table]

+Also, see how our principles map to Tyler Sullberg's article on design patterns for internet communities.

+Unfortunately, we do not have a one-to-one mapping, but the principles are able to cover most of the design components.

 The principles are also generally conformant with toher deisgn thinking frameworks, such as Kelsie Nabben's [Dao Design Patterns](https://kelsienabben.substack.com/p/dao-design-patterns), *and possibly Shermin Vogshmir's DAO design thinking framework*.[^4]